Rkil3/Rkil3.github.io/README.md

 ## Step 1

 To start off the Rambling Wreck, the wheels and chassis need to be properly built.
 You can follow this [tutorial for chassis and wheel building](https://learn.sparkfun.com/tutorials/assembly-guide-for-redbot-with-shadow-chassis?_ga=1.167965857.1619691232.144081192) for a step by step instruction to mount the wheel into the chassis body.
+The motor will be connected to the wheels to drive them.

 ## Step 2
 ![image](https://cdn.sparkfun.com//assets/parts/3/8/9/9/09835-01a.jpg)